What It Means to Be Friends on Facebook

-In many ways, a Facebook friend is the same as a real-life friend.
-These are the people you hang out with, keep in touch with, care about, and want to publicly acknowledge as a friend.
-These aren’t people you met on Facebook; rather they're the people you call on the phone; stop and catch up with if you cross paths at the grocery; or invite over for parties, dinners, and general social gatherings.
+In many ways, a Facebook Friend is the same as a real-life friend.
+These are the people you hang out with, keep in touch with, care about, and want to publicly acknowledge as friends.
+These aren’t people you met on Facebook.
+Rather, they're the people you call on the phone; stop and catch up with if you cross paths; or invite over for parties, dinners, and general social gatherings.

-They can see your posts and other information on your timeline.
 Remember, this is what happens by default.
-You can actually control which friends can see which posts more specifically by learning about your privacy options.
+You can actually control which friends can see which posts more specifically by learning about your privacy options, and about Friend Lists.

 They see new posts you create in their News Feeds on their Home pages.

 Again, the information your friends see in their News Feed depends on the audience you’ve chosen to share each post with.
 It may also depend on your friends' News Feed settings.

 You can see their posts and other information on their Timelines.